 10 Business Improvement Techniques Successful Businesses Have in Common

-1. Creating an 'Operational Excellence Group'
+1. Create an 'Operational Excellence Group'

-2. An Implementation Action Plan
+2. Develop an Implementation Action Plan

 - Identify what the Problem is

 - Identify what needs to change

 - Identify what the organisation needs to make that change a success